 Instead of using the sample mean as an estimator, it uses another more complex mathematical formula called Ordinary Least Squares (OLS) or other variations of it.
 The OLS would use one sample, in this case, the historical data at hand, to estimate the coefficients of the different variables included in the model.
 The coefficients are the parameters we are seeking to estimate and are analogous to the average population age or the score obtained by a presidential election’s candidate.
 The coefficient of a variable would represent for example the incremental revenue generated by a media channel for every dollar spent or the elasticity of prices etc.

-If the marketing manager trusts the analyst creating the MMM model to explain the past, then he should also trust he can apply the same estimated coefficients on a new sample in the future.
+If the marketing manager trusts the analyst creating the Marketing Mix Model to explain the past, then he should also trust he can apply the same estimated coefficients on a new sample in the future.
 If those coefficients cannot be trusted to estimate the revenue for the next few months, then they equally should not be trusted to explain what happened in the past.
 After all, by design, the underlying assumption is that the incremental impact of every factor is supposed to be stable over the previous year, the year before and the year before (i.e. the fit period).
 Consequently, it is expected to remain stable at least over the next few months as well.

 However, there are some conditions to be respected.